jjatria/Net-Async-MPD/README.md

     Cancel the client's idle mode.
 Sends an undefined value to the future created by **idle** and breaks the internal idle loop.

+- **version**

+    Returns the version number of the protocol spoken by the server, and _not_ the version of the daemon.

+    As this is provided by the server, this is `undef` until after a connection has been established with the `connect` method, or by setting `auto_connect` to true in the constructor.

 # EVENTS

+[Net::Async::MPD](https://metacpan.org/pod/Net::Async::MPD) does the [Role::EventEmitter](https://metacpan.org/pod/Role::EventEmitter) role, and inherits all the methods defined therein.
+Please refer to that module's documentation for information on how to register subscribers to the different events.

+## Additional methods

+- **until**

+    In addition to methods like `on` and `once`, provided by [Role::EventEmitter](https://metacpan.org/pod/Role::EventEmitter),this module also exposes an `until` method, which registers a listener until a certain condition is true, and then deregisters it.

+    The method is called with two subroutine references.
+The first is unsubscribed as a regular listener, and the second is called only then the first one returns a true value.
+At that point, the entire set is unsubscribed.

+## Event descriptions

 After calling **idle**, the client will be in idle mode, which means that any changes to the specified subsystemswill trigger a signal.
 When the client